Faster Neural Network Training with Approximate Tensor Operations: Introduction

+We develop another flavor of \emph{TopK-CRS} which samples according to the weight norms only.
+When sampling the same subset of weights for different workers in a data-parallel setting, our sampling technique enables reducing the amount of gradient communication between workers.
+Notably, our algorithm is compatible with the standard AllReduce approach used in distributed deep learning.
+We implement an AllReduce scheme that takes advantage of the smaller gradient footprint and demonstrate 1.09x-1.37x speedup in multi-node training.

-This paper makes the following contributions: \begin{itemize} \item We explore the application of general approximation algorithms for tensor operations to DNN training, \item We develop a novel algorithm for fast approximation of multi-channel convolution, \item We show that our approach can significantly reduce the computational cost of training several popular neural network architectures with little or no accuracy degradation. \end{itemize}
+Our contributions are as follows: \begin{itemize} \item We derive general convergence guarantees for training with approximate tensor operations. \item We develop novel sampling algorithms and analyze their theoretical properties. \item We extend sampling-based algorithms to fast approximation of multi-channel convolutions. \item We show that our approach can reduce the computation, communication and total training time on several popular neural network architectures with little or no accuracy degradation. \end{itemize}